voxpupuli/onceover/README.md

 `puppet facts > fact_set_name.json`

 Once we have our factset all we need to do is copy it into `spec/factsets/` inside out controlrepo and commit it to version control.
-Factsets are named based on their filename, not the ane of the server they came from (Although you can, if you want). i.e the following factset file:
+Factsets are named based on their filename, not the name of the server they came from (Although you can, if you want). i.e the following factset file:

 `spec/factsets/server2008r2.yaml`